openSUSE/snapper/_posts/2019-11-06-machine-readable-output.md

 piwik: true
 ---

-Third party programs and scripts (e.g., YaST) parse the output of the *snapper* cli commands to get some information.
+Third-party programs and scripts (e.g., YaST) parse the output of the *snapper* CLI commands to get some information.
 For example, to find out the number of all pre and post snapshots, scripts can run the following:

 ~~~
 snapper list | awk '/pre/||/post/{print $3}'
 ~~~

-Output from *snapper list* command is a table intended to be read by humans but not scripts.
+The output from *snapper list* command is a table intended to be read by humans, not by scripts.
 This could make difficult to parse snapper outputs.
-But even worse, every change in this table output (e.g., by adding a new column or changing their values format) could ruin scripts that relied on the previous table version.
+But even worse, every change in this table (e.g., adding a new column or changing the format of their values) could ruin scripts that relied on the previous version.

 ~~~
 snapper --iso list --disable-used-space